| Rugby

 Guided

-from the how you aim to vary the training variable during the year
+by how you aim to vary the training variable during the year, different

-different training techniques are used within each phases to attain
+training techniques are used within each phase to attain a specific

-a specific training outcome, e.g. in one phase you may perform maximum
+training outcome, e.g. in one phase you may perform maximum strength

-strength training and maximum speed training while in another you
+training and maximum speed training while in another you focus on

 A